webdevigner/github-desk/notes/thinlinc.md

 the VSM Server always connects to the machine that is up and running.

-1. you go in your terminal (master machine)from root to directory *conf.d* and edit file: *vsmagent.hconf*
+1. you go in the terminal (master machine) from root to directory *conf.d* and edit file: *vsmagent.hconf*

 ##
     cd //opt/thinlinc/etc/conf.d